Disappearance of Michele Anne Harris: Fourth trial

 Justice Richard Mott of the state Supreme Court became the fifth judge to preside over Cal's trials when he was designated for the fourth.
 To expedite the trial, he gave Cal the option of a bench trial, in which he alone would be the trier of fact, dispensing with a jury.
-Cal chose it and trial began in March 2016.
+Cal chose it and the trial began in March 2016.

 The prosecution added its own new witness this time: Gregory Farr, himself a convicted murderer.
-While incarcerated along with Cal at Auburn Correctional Facility between the second and third trials, he had allegedly heard Cal threaten another prisoner that "I'll make you disappear like I made my wife disappear".
+While incarcerated along with Cal at Auburn Correctional Facility between the second and third trials, he had allegedly heard Cal threaten another prisoner that "I'll make you disappear like I made my wife disappear."
 In the middle of his testimony, Farr suddenly invoked his Fifth Amendment rights and refused to answer any more questions.
 He claimed later that the private investigator who worked for Cal's lawyer had called his family the weekend before and told them it would not have been in his best interest to testify; the defense put the investigator on the stand to rebut the accusation of witness tampering and said he had only been calling to interview Farr in preparation for cross-examination.
 Ultimately Farr's testimony was stricken from the record.